00destruct0/IPInfoLite/README.md

 ## Features
 - Retrieve geolocation and ASN info for any IP address
 - Batch query multiple IP addresses
-- Built-in bogon IP detection
+- Enhanced Data Validation
 - In-memory query cache for performance
-- Structured output and enhanced error handling enable seamless integration into scripting environments, automation frameworks, and reporting systems
+- Structured output enabling seamless integration into scripting environments, automation frameworks, and reporting systems

 ## Getting Started

 You will need an IPinfo Lite API access token, which you can get by signing up for a free account at [https://ipinfo.io/signup](https://ipinfo.io/signup).

 ## Installation
-This module is tested on PowerShell 7.4.7 / 7.5.0 and Windows PowerShell 5.1.
+This module is tested on PowerShell 7 (Core) and Windows PowerShell 5.1 (Desktop).

 The latest version of the module is always available on the Microsoft PowerShell Gallery:
 [https://www.powershellgallery.com/packages/IPInfoLite](https://www.powershellgallery.com/packages/IPInfoLite)